-To date, Genpo Roshi has given Shiho Transmission to Catherine Genno Pagès (1992), the late John Shodo Flatt (1994), Anton Tenkei Coppens (1996), Malgosia Jiho Braunek (2003), Daniel Doen Silberberg (2003), Nico Sojun Tydeman (2004), Nancy Genshin Gabrysch (2006) Diane Musho Hamilton (2006), Michael Mugaku Zimmerman (2006) Rich Taido Christofferson (2007) Michel Genko Dubois (2007), Tamara Myoho Gabrysch (2008), Maurice Shonen Knegtel (2009), KC Kyozen Sato (2010), Judi Kanchi Warren (2010), and Mark Daitoku Esterman (2014).
-Genpo Roshi has given Inka, the final seal of approval, to Genno Pages, Tenkei Coppens and Jiho Braunek as well as several of Maezumi Roshi's direct successors.
-Genpo Roshi is the author of five books: The Eye Never Sleeps, Beyond Sanity and Madness, 24/7 Dharma, The Path of The Human Being, and Big Mind/Big Heart: Finding your way and created numerous DVDs on Big Mind.
+To date, Genpo Roshi has given Shiho Transmission to Catherine Genno Pagès (1992), John Shodo Flatt (1994), Anton Tenkei Coppens (1996), Malgosia Jiho Braunek (2003), Daniel Doen Silberberg (2003), Nico Sojun Tydeman (2004), Nancy Genshin Gabrysch (2006) Diane Musho Hamilton (2006), Michael Mugaku Zimmerman (2006) Rich Taido Christofferson (2007) Michel Genko Dubois (2007), Tamara Myoho Gabrysch (2008), Maurice Shonen Knegtel (2009), KC Kyozen Sato (2010), Judi Kanchi Warren (2010), and Mark Daitoku Esterman (2014).
+Genpo Roshi has given Inka, the final seal of approval, to Genno Pagès, Tenkei Coppens, Jiho Braunek and Genshin Gabrysch as well as several of Maezumi Roshi’s direct successors.
+Genpo Roshi is the author of five books: The Eye Never Sleeps, Beyond Sanity and Madness, 24/7 Dharma, The Path of the Human Being, and Big Mind/Big Heart: Finding your way and created numerous DVDs on Big Mind.

 Junyu Kuroda Roshi

-Baigaku Junyu Kuroda Roshi, better known to most as "Hojo-san", is a younger brother of Maezumi Roshi and Abbot of two temples - Kirigayaji in Tokyo and Fujidera in Gotemba, close to Mount Fuji.
-According to him, he has "no life, no biography".
+Baigaku Junyu Kuroda Roshi, better known to most as ‘Hojo-san’, is a younger brother of Maezumi Roshi and Abbot of two temples — Kirigayaji in Tokyo and Fujidera in Gotemba, close to Mount Fuji.
+According to him he has “no life, no biography”.
 Yet we know that he was born in 1940 and raised in Koshinji, the family temple in Otawara.
 He graduated from Komazawa University in 1963 and received Shiho from his father in 1968.
 In addition to traditional Sodo training in Sojiji, he completed in a special course there that qualified him as a Zen Master in 1970.
-Since then he has traveled widely and, for example, in 1974 attended the 2nd World Conference of Religions in Belgium and met with Paulus Ⅵ in the Vatican.
+Since then he has traveled widely and, for example, in 1974 attended the second World Conference of Religions in Belgium and met with Paulus VI in the Vatican.
 In 1979 he went to Thailand to practice in the Theravada tradition.
 Later on he developed a special connection with Bhutan.